R-4-Data-Science/FinalProject_Group8/README.md

 library(package8)
 ```

-## How Our Package Works:
+## **How Our Package Works:**

-Generate Synthetic Dataset Before we start using the functions, let’s
+*Before we start using the functions, let’s generate a synthetic dataset
-generate a synthetic dataset for our examples.
+on which we can test our functions.*

 ``` r
 set.seed(123)  # For reproducibility